"sponsored links"

 Part 6: How to change colors

-Once you have a length of braid laced together and want to change colors.
-Look to the safety pin you placed in the beginning or your rug.
+Once you have a length of braid laced together and want to change colors, look to the safety pin you placed in the beginning of your rug.
 Take a straight line from the end of it to the edge of the rug.
-In the above photo I have laid my needle to show this imaginary line.
+In the photo I have laid my needle to show this imaginary line.

 need to add new colors